kohjiaxuan/Fraud-Detection-Pipeline/README.md

 ## Variable selection via backward elimination
 Updated: 19 May 2020 <br>
+Code was adapted from a Medium post and someone's GitHub repo, but unfortunately I forgot the source :( please let me know if you're the writer so that I can give proper credit <br>
 Assuming a large amount of training variables, backward selection can be used to prune the number of variables for model training <br>
 Refer to <b>backward_elim_binary.py</b> for function to do backward selection <br>